100bmocrobotics/7989-Programming-Introduction/README.md

 the files and github has been revamped

 keeping this here for first time memories stuff (first time we've used github right now)

+when making a new repository use FTC_[year1here]to[year2here] put the psudocode (if any), autonomous and driver period code in it describe the robots NEW functions in the description of the overall repository if you check notepad on the main computer, you'll see notes on prior years and meetings that may help you grasp the code easier